-- Encourage individuality of design as it contributes to the eclectic composition of the Town. - Encourage the three critical construction elements that contribute to the Town's unique sense of place - modest scale, compatibility of character, and integration with the environment. - Enhance the requirements for demolition permits as a means of preserving existing historic houses. - Update the HPC Design Guidelines to reflect the findings in the updated District Nomination - Educate arriving and current residents about the Design Guidelines and their basis.
+- Encourage individuality of design as it contributes to the eclectic composition of the Town. - Encourage the three critical construction elements that contribute to the Town's unique sense of place modest scale, compatibility of character, and integration with the environment. - Establish criteria for a demolition permit with the objective of preserving existing historic houses. - Update the Design Guidelines to reflect the findings in the updated District Nomination